09 Oct Butternut Mac ‘n Cheese

 Today, I don’t mind that it’s made with heavy cream and gluten-free pasta.
 It’s a comforting treat that brings me back to living in college and the early days of when I started to experiment with making recipes.
 It’s not a perfect recipe, but it’s something that I still enjoy, just like boxed mac and cheese.

 I no longer feel that my identity can be impacted by a single dish, or even a multitude of meals.
 No, I’m not going to preach about the virtues of moderation or blab on about a ‘balanced’ lifestyle – whatever the heck that means.
 I’m just going to say that I still like mac and cheese, butternut or boxed.
-It’s part of who I am, and I think you should try this recipe because although it has room for improvement, it’s still wonderful and comforting in its own simple way.
+It’s part of who I am, and I think you should try this squash macaroni because although it has room for improvement, it’s still wonderful and comforting in its own simple way.

 Butternut Squash Mac and Cheese